-Establishment of a robust, continuous improvement process ensures Council is making the most effective use of resources to achieve an appropriate level of asset management practice.
+Establishment of a robust, continuous improvement process ensures the Council is making the most effective use of resources to achieve an appropriate level of asset management practice.
 The continuous improvement process includes:

-- · identification of improvements
+- Identification of improvements

-- · prioritisation of improvements
+- Prioritisation of improvements

-- · establishment of an improvement programme
+- Establishment of an improvement programme

-- · delivery of improvements
+- Delivery of improvements

-- ongoing review and monitoring of the programme.
+- Ongoing review and monitoring of the programme

-The development of this AMP has been based on existing levels of service and asset management practices, the best available information and knowledge of Council staff, Community Leisure Management staff and sector expertise.
+The development of this AMP has been based on existing levels of service and asset management practices, the best available information and knowledge of the Council staff, CLM staff and sector expertise.
 The AMP is a living document that is relevant and integral to daily asset management practice.
 To ensure the plan remains useful and relevant, it will be subject to ongoing monitoring, review and updating to improve its quality and the accuracy of the asset information and financial projections.